unahouExosite/docs/murano/guides/user-management.md

 ```

 ### Scenario: Endpoint Access Control
 Second, support an endpoint for drivers to look for a vacant parking space.
-Drivers can query a number of vacancy in every parking area while each parking area manager is restricted to his own.
+Drivers can query a number of vacancy in every parking area while each parking area manager is restricted to their own.

 ###### <span id="eg_createPermission"></span>
 ```lua